 - Gen. 3:6. ↩

-- There is an implicit limit on Elohim / Yahweh’s omnipotence here as elsewhere in the Hebrew Bible and New Testament.
+- There is an implicit limit on Elohim/Yahweh’s omnipotence here as elsewhere in the Hebrew Bible and New Testament.
 On the most uncontroversial level, ‘God cannot be tempted by evil’ (James 1:13) and ‘he cannot deny himself’ (2 Timothy 2:11-13).
 Yahweh is also unable to assist Judah against iron chariots, as discussed here.
-Also, it becomes messy whether to use singular or plural here due to the Elohim / Yahweh problem of two sets of different Genesis source narratives being sat side-by-side. ↩
+Also, it becomes messy whether to use singular or plural here due to the Elohim/Yahweh problem of two sets of different Genesis source narratives being sat side-by-side.
+Note that God is only speaking about ‘the man’, excluding ‘the woman’.
+This again reveals the fragmentary origins of Genesis. ↩

 - Gen. 6:1-4.
 However, a number of figures lived beyond 120 years, such as Abraham, who lived to 175 years, according to Gen. 25:7. ↩